 Hereditary Disorders of Connective Tissue (HCT) Program

 The Hereditary Disorders of Connective Tissue Program (HCT) is part of the Genetics Center at Children’s Wisconsin.
-We provide diagnosis, education, counseling, treatment and care coordination for children and adults with connective tissue disorders and related issues.
+We provide diagnosis, education, counseling, treatment and care coordination for children and some adults with connective tissue disorders and related issues.
+Adults referred to this clinic must meet specific criteria to be seen.
+These referrals are triaged/reviewed by HCT staff.

 Our team is here for you

-No matter what type of connective tissue disorder you or your child have, we can help.
+There are many ways we can help individuals with connective tissue disorders.
 We dedicate every day to providing outstanding, individualized care to each of our patients.

 What happens at a clinic visit?

-During the first visit to the HCT Clinic, a genetic counselor and doctor will see the child.
+During the first visit to the HCT Clinic, a genetic counselor and doctor or advanced practice provider will see the child.
 A detailed medical and family history will be recorded.
 A physical exam also will be done.
 The results will be discussed with the family and questions will be answered.
-The first clinic visit generally takes about 2-3 hours.
+The first clinic visit generally takes about 1-2 hours.

-A genetic counselor, and doctor or nurse practitioner will continue to see the child during follow-up visits.
+A genetic counselor and a doctor or advanced practice provider may continue to see the child for follow-up visits.
 Medical and family history information will be updated.
 A physical exam will be done.
-A follow-up visit generally takes 1 to 2 hours.
+A follow-up visit generally takes one hour.

 Preparing for a clinic visit